Posidonia Shale: Urweltmuseum Hauff

-The Main Museum with the taxa Found on the Posidonia Shale, the Hauff Museum recovers the best specimens found in the last 150 years, and it is situated on Ohmden.
-With different expositions, the museum has several spaces for the marine fauna, where it is exposed, including a disposed strata with the layer showing the provenance of every taxon and its fossil.
-The Museum has been open since 1937-38, and was founded by Bernhard Hauff, using his private collection of fossils as a base, as an opposite to Alwin Hauff who wanted to use the layers for industrial production.
-The Museum was reformed on between the years 1967 and 1971.
-In the year 2000, an external park with Dinosaur models was added.
-The museum has several halls with different kinds of fauna found on the layers of the formation, where the vertebrate specimens are exposed on the main parts, including on those Icthyosaur remains and several fishes.
-The Museum has the world's largest colony of sea lilies, measuring an approximate size of 100 square metres.
-Rolf Bernhard Hauff is the actual director of the museum.
+The Hauff Museum in Ohmden houses some of the best specimens of the Posidonia Shale found in the last 150 years.
+The museum has several displays for the marine fauna, where it is exposed, including a disposed strata with the layer showing the provenance of every taxon and its fossil.
+The museum has been open since 1937-1938 and was founded by Bernhard Hauff, using his private collection of fossils as a basis, whereas Alwin Hauff wanted to use the layers for industrial production.
+The museum was remodeled between 1967 and 1971.
+In the year 2000, an external park with dinosaur models was added.
+The museum has several halls with different kinds of fauna found on the layers of the formation, where the vertebrate specimens are exposed on the main parts, including on those icthyosaur remains and several fishes.
+The museum has the world's largest colony of sea lilies, measuring approximately 100 square meters.
+Rolf Bernhard Hauff is the current director of the museum.